+Selecting parameters to have standard mapper Mapper produce a correct graph for this dataset is difficult.
+If the resolution of the gomic $~\cU$ of the lens-space is too low, the resulting sets will contain very few points from the sparse region of the dataset, preventing Mapper from detecting its connected component.
+Conversely, if the resolution is too high, the algorithm fails to resolve the genus-1 feature in the dense component.

+Density-based Mapper addresses this trade-off by using the relative densities of the components to adjust sets in the kerneled cover, widening sets in the low density region and narrowing them in the high density region.
+This should enable density-based Mapper to detect both the genus-1 feature and the sparse component across a broader parameter range than standard Mapper.

-To test this, we ran both algorithms multiple times, varying the number of open sets $n$ and their overlap $g$; Figures \ref{fig:g1-map-dbscan} and \ref{fig:g1-dbmap-dbscan} show the results for standard and density-based Mapper respectively, with the clustering algorithm DBSCAN, and the Morse-spaced cover (Def. \ref{def:tscover}).
-For density-based Mapper, a square kernel was used.
-In the plot, the vertices were positioned by using the average position of the data points in their corresponding cluster.
-We've added a green box around each correct output.
+To test this hypothesis, we ran Mapper and density-based Mapper on this dataset with a range of parameters.
+Specifically, we varied the parameters that affect the resolution of the cover: the number of open sets $N$, and their overlap $g$.
+Each trial used a Morse-spaced cover (Def. \ref{def:tscover}), and we used a square kernel for density-based Mapper.
+Figures \ref{fig:g1-map-dbscan} (standard Mapper) and \ref{fig:g1-dbmap-dbscan} (density-based Mapper) show the results using DBSCAN for clustering.
+The graphs' vertices were positioned at the average position of the data points in their corresponding cluster.
+Correct outputs are highlighted with green boxes.

-Standard Mapper is able to recover the topology, with some noise, in 3 out of 25 tests, whereas density-based Mapper recovers the topology in 10 out of 25 tests.
-Furthermore, if we replace DBSCAN with HDBSCAN, density-based Mapper performs even better, with correct output in 19 out of 25 tests (Figure \ref{fig:g1-dbmap-hdbscan}).
-This is in contrast with regular Mapper, which performs much worse with HDBSCAN; we could not get Mapper to recover the correct topology with HDBSCAN for any choice of parameters.
-Code to reproduce these tests is in Appendix A.
+Standard Mapper successfully recovered the topology in 3 out of 25 trials, while density-based Mapper succeeded in 10 out of 25 trials.
+Replacing DBSCAN with HDBSCAN further improved density-based Mapper's performance to 19/25 successful trials (Figure \ref{fig:g1-dbmap-hdbscan}).
+In contrast, standard Mapper performs much worse with HDBSCAN; we could not get Mapper to recover the correct topology with HDBSCAN for any choice of parameters.
+Code to reproduce these tests is provided in Appendix A.

-These figures also demonstrate the failure modes of Mapper and DBMapper.
-Mapper can fail to find topological components, such as on the left side of all three figures, where the output is missing the 1-dimensional component of the dataset.
-Mapper can also find spurrious topological components, such as the top-right of Figure \ref{fig:g1-map-dbscan}, where there are many extra connected components, or for $n=30, g=0.8$ in Figure \ref{fig:g1-dbmap-hdbscan}, where there is an extra 1-dimensional component.
+These figures also demonstrate the failure modes of Mapper and density-based Mapper.
+Both variants of Mapper can fail to find topological components, such as on the left side of all three figures where the graphs are missing the 1-dimensional component of the dataset.
+They can also find spurious topological components.
+This occurs in the top-right of Figure \ref{fig:g1-map-dbscan}, where there are many extra connected components, and for $N=30, g=0.8$ in Figure \ref{fig:g1-dbmap-hdbscan}, where there is an extra 1-dimensional component.